Blockship-CrewChief/Quiz01Submissions/Readme.md

 ## Instructions For Submission
 * Fork this repository to your github account
 * Upload your project folder (recommended [PaulRBerg](http://https://github.com/paulrberg/solidity-template/ "Paul Berg Solidity Template") Template) containing your solution as solidity smart contract files (.sol)
-* Upload the _Syntax-Errors Findings_ in a seperate file named as `Code-Snippets-Solutions.pdf`
+* Upload the _Syntax-Errors Findings_ in a seperate file named as `Code-Snippets-Solutions.pdf` in the contracts directory e.g Recruit-Quiz01Solutions/contracts/Code-Snippets-Solutions.pdf
 * Add user Blockship-CrewChief as collaborator
     * Go to Settings in your repository
     * Go to Collaborators in sidebar